Omar073/published_anrdoid_code/README.md

-# Touchpad Visualizer Window
+# Touchpad Visualization Debugging TOol

-Touchpad Visualizer Window is a newly introduced developer option in the Android Operating System that provides an interactive visualization for debugging touchpad interactions.
-When enabled, this tool offers developers real-time feedback on touchpad activity, making it easier to test and refine touchpad-related functionality on Android devices.
+The Touchpad Visualizer Window is a developer option introduced in the Android Operating System to provide real-time visualization for debugging touchpad interactions.
+Enabled via developer settings, it helps developers test and refine touchpad functionality on Android devices with interactive, on-screen feedback.

-This feature was developed by me along with one other intern during my time working on the Android OS team at the Google london office during the summer of 2024.
-It is now part of the Android Operating System and is being used by billions of users worldwide.
+This feature was developed by me and another intern on the Android Input Framework team at Google’s London office during summer 2024.
+It is now integrated into the Android codebase, used by billions worldwide.

 ## Features
 - **Gesture Visualization**: Displays the type of gesture detected, such as swipe, zoom, or move.
+- **Pressure and Click Detection**: Displays touch pressure and click events for precise debugging.
 - **Multi-Touchpad Support**: Allows seamless switching between multiple connected touchpads.
 - **Finger Movement Tracing**: Visualizes finger movements by drawing traces on the screen.
 - **Drag and Positioning**: Enables users to drag the debug window to any part of the screen, ensuring it stays within bounds.